JoeAxon/reposit-tech-test/README.md

 3. Validate the postcode of all properties.
 Please code a solution that satisfies the following acceptance criteria:

-- Able to validate whether a postcode is a valid UK postcode.
+- Ableto validate whether a postcode is a valid UK postcode.
 -  Returns a list of property IDs which have an invalid postcode.

 4. Get the 'status' of a property.
 Please code a solution that satisfies the following acceptance criteria: